 Yes.
 It is better to apply and let the Scholarship Committee make a decision than to decide for yourself that you are not eligible.

 This question can best be answered on a case-by-case basis.
-Please make an appointment to speak with a financial aid counselor in the Office of Educational Financing: 408 Lewisohn; 212-854-5410.
+Please make an appointment to speak with a financial aid counselor in the Office of Educational Financing: 408 Lewisohn Hall; 212-854-5410.
 For more information, you may also consult the Department of Veterans Affairs website.

 The American Opportunity Tax Credit (formerly called the Hope Scholarship) is a federal tax credit program, for which there is no application.
 In certain enrollment, income, and tax situations, students or their families may receive tax benefits for tuition paid.
 For more information, visit the IRS website.

-Depending on the circumstances of your admission and enrollment and current Federal Stafford Loan status, funding may be available.
+Depending on the circumstances of your admission and enrollment, and current Federal Direct Loan status, funding may be available.
 Students who are interested in financial aid for the summer should make an appointment with the Office of Educational Financing prior to the summer term to review available options.